Imagine A World Without Plastic Bags

 What would it be like?

-Plastic bags have only been in circulation for about 50 years and already the internet is rife with facts demonstrating the enormously destructive effect on our environment and wildlife.
+Plastic has been around for 100 years now, and plastic bags have only been in circulation for about 50 years and already the internet is rife with facts demonstrating the enormously destructive effect on our environment and wildlife.
 Here are three as a taster:

 - Regular plastic bags take up to 1000 years to degrade and even after that time do not fully disappear.